vyahello/python-ood/README.md

 ```

 ## Structural
-Establish useful relationships between software components.
-Here inheritance is often used.
+Structural type of patterns establish useful relationships between software components.
+Here **_inheritance_** is often used.
+- Ideas:
   - Route maps the user request to a `Controller` which...
   - Uses the `Model` to retrieve all of the necessary data, organizes it and send it off to the...
-- View, which then uses that data to render the web page.
+  - View, which then uses that data to render the web page

 ### MVC
-UI pattern intended to separate internal representation of data from ways it is presented to/accepted from the user
+MVC (Model-View-Controller) is a UI pattern intended to separate internal representation of data from ways it is presented to/from the user.

 ```python
 from abc import ABC, abstractmethod